Adam0Brien/F1Archive/README.md

 # F1Archive (Work in Progress)

 <p align="center">
--Using the ergast api to pull information about past F1 races
+-Uses the Ergast api to pull information about past F1 races

 -As of right now you can enter details into the GUI and it will make a pull request from the ergast api website and write the xml file to data.xml